D-Guy2157/C-ASM-Test/results.md

 Compile Errors:
 ```
 Assembling: findMinIndex.asm
-findMinIndex.asm(21) : error A2022:instruction operands must be the same size
-findMinIndex.asm(21) : error A2022:instruction operands must be the same size
+findMinIndex.asm(9) : error A2022:instruction operands must be the same size
+findMinIndex.asm(15) : error A2082:cannot mix 16- and 32-bit registers
+findMinIndex.asm(16) : error A2082:cannot mix 16- and 32-bit registers
 findMinIndex.asm(42) : error A2082:cannot mix 16- and 32-bit registers
+findMinIndex.asm(43) : error A2082:cannot mix 16- and 32-bit registers
 findMinIndex.asm(44) : error A2082:cannot mix 16- and 32-bit registers
+findMinIndex.asm(45) : error A2082:cannot mix 16- and 32-bit registers
 ```